muletto83/memory-game-for-udacity/README.md

 # Memory Game Project
+Hi there friends at Udacity and ATT&T !:)

 This project is from Antimo William Esposito.

+ The project is hosted with GitHub Pages at https://muletto83.github.io/memory-game-for-udacity/

-**Note this project was made before using Git and GitHub so it doesn't multiple commits** Hi there friends at Udacity !:)
+**Note this project was made before using Git and GitHub so it doesn't multiple commits**

 ## Table of Contents
 * [Instructions](#Instructions)